kahmali/meteor-restivus/README.md

 #### Route Configuration

-All the top level properties of the options apply to both routes that will be generated (`/api/<collection>` and `/api/<collection>/:id`):
+The top level properties of the options apply to both routes that will be generated (`/api/<collection>` and `/api/<collection>/:id`):

 ##### `path`
 - _String_
-- Default: Name of the collection (passed in as 1st parameter)
+- Default: Name of the collection (the name passed to `new Mongo.Collection()`, or `'users'` for `Meteor.users`)
 - The base path for the generated routes.
 Given a path `'other-path'`, routes will be generated at `'api/other-path'` and `'api/other-path/:id'`